 DOCG area (also Romagna Albana) for white wine in the Italian region Emilia-Romagna

-, The zone includes 22 municipalities in the foothills of the Apennines in the provinces of Bologna (7), Ravenna (5) and Forlì-Cesena (10) in the Romagna
+, The zone comprises 22 municipalities in the foothills of the Apennines in the provinces of Bologna (7), Ravenna (5) and Forlì-Cesena (10) in the Romagna

 , the eastern part of the region.
-According to a legend, there was already in the 5th century an Albana wine.
-Galla Placidia (daughter of a Roman emperor) was given by the town of Bertinoro the Albana wine and is said to have exclaimed at the tasting: "non di così rozzo calice is degno, o vino, ma di berti in oro"
+According to legend, there was an Albana wine as early as the 5th century.
+Galla Placidia (daughter of a Roman emperor) was given the Albana wine by the city of Bertinoro and is said to have cried out at the tasting: "non di così rozzo calice sei degno, o vino, ma di berti in oro"

-, which means "not You deserve such a rude cup, O wine, but to be drunk in gold
+, which means "not you deserve such a coarse goblet, oh wine, but to be drunk in gold ”

-The citizens of Bertinoro today recall the name of their city.
-Even the medieval jurist Petrus de Crescentiis
+.
+The citizens of Bertinoro attribute the name of their city to this today.
+Even the medieval legal scholar Petrus de Crescentiis

-(1230-1320) described an Albana wine with the words "very strong and with a noble taste, probably suitable for long storage and quite subtle".
+(1230-1320) described an Albana wine with the words "very strong and with a noble taste, well suited for long storage and at the same time quite subtle".

 (here also Albana di Romagna) included.
 There are the variants Secco (Asciutto), Amabile, Dolce, Passito